freedomofpress/securedrop-docs/docs/admin/reference/ossec_alerts.rst

     Rule: 400001 fired (level 13) -> "Ansible playbook run on server (securedrop-admin install, backup, or restore)."

-**Action**: You should ensure that this action was performed by you or a fellow administrator.
+**Action**: You should ensure that this action was performed by you or a fellow Administrator.

 If you believe that the system is behaving abnormally, you should :doc:`contact us</introduction/getting_support>` for